bclynch/edm/README.md

 - Affiliate links for accomodation https://www.stay22.com/

 ## Down the line
-- Map view the world over.
-Would be for a certain date and a user can modify the date to refresh map
 - PWA available with push notifications for followed artists or venues.
     - https://blog.angular-university.io/angular-push-notifications/
     - https://github.com/web-push-libs/web-push